thomassuedbroecker/iascable-starting-point/README.md

 ### [Bill of Material](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [Modules](https://modules.cloudnativetoolkit.dev/)

-The IasCable uses a [`Bill of Material`](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [`Modules`](https://modules.cloudnativetoolkit.dev/), which you need to understand.
-These two part are the heart of the framework we could say.
+The IasCable uses a [`Bill of Material`](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [`Modules`](https://modules.cloudnativetoolkit.dev/)(from the [Software Everywhere project](https://github.com/cloud-native-toolkit/software-everywhere)), which you need to understand.
+These two parts are the heart of the framework we could say to realize the objective to  build an installable component infrastructure based on components from a catalog of available modules.

 > Please visit the linked resources for more details.